The modelling of the action potentials in myelinated nerve fibres: Description of a myelinated axon

 Nodes of Ranvier contain much higher densities of various ion channels than elsewhere on axons.
-K and Ca channels are about 10~nm in length and roughly 4~nm in diameter \cite{Doyle1998}.
-Na channel is about 12~nm long and about 10~nm in diameter \cite{Sula2017}.
+K and Ca channels are about 10~nm {of the radial length across the membrane} and roughly 4~nm {of the longitudinal diameter in the plane of the membrane} \cite{Doyle1998}.
+Na channel is about 12~nm {of the radial length across the membrane} and about 10~nm {of the longitudinal diameter in the plane of the membrane} \cite{Sula2017}.
 Structurally the myelinated part of the axon is divided into the following regions: next to the node of Ranvier is a region called the paranode.
 This is the area where the myelin attaches to the axon.
 The juxtaparanode is located next to the paranode and it is the area where most voltage-gated K$^+$ ion channels are located.
 The Na$^+$ channels are concentrated in the nodes of Ranvier.
-The geometry of a myelinated axon is sketched later in the paper in Fig.~\ref{paramS}.
-The AP propagates down an axon without diminution at velocities up to 1~m/s (without myelin sheath) \cite{Lodish2004}.
+The geometry of a myelinated axon is sketched later in Fig.~\ref{paramS}. {A simplified model of the sheath can be presented as a stack of lipid bilayers.} It should be noted that in the proposed model we do not consider different ion channel distributions between juxtaparanode and paranode and take uniform ion channel distribution within {the} node of Ranvier.
+As a rough ballpark AP propagation velocity for mammals could be taken at around 1~[m/s] (without myelin sheath) \cite{Lodish2004}, however, for example, in the classical Hodgkin-Huxley paper where the HH model was initially introduced \cite{Hodgkin1952} the observed AP propagation velocity is 21.2 [m/s] for the giant axon of the squid.
 In non-myelinated neurons, the conduction velocity of an action potential is roughly proportional to the diameter of the axon \cite{Lodish2004}.
-The presence of a myelin sheath around an axon increases the velocity of impulse conduction to 10-100~m/s \cite{Lodish2004,Schmidt2019}.
+The presence of a myelin sheath around an axon typically increases the velocity of impulse conduction to 10-100~[m/s] \cite{Lodish2004,Schmidt2019}.
+This is a brief overview of the structure of the myelinated axons needed for further modelling.
+The detailed overview of the properties of myelinated nerve fibres can be found, for example, in \cite{Nave2014,Rosenbluth1999}.